The difference between air barriers and vapour barriers

 Since warm air expands, there is more space between its molecules compared to cold air.
 Water vapour is found in that space.
 When warm air cools as it passes through your walls, it contracts and squeezes out the moisture, leaving you with condensation.

 In order to prevent condensation from forming, a vapour barrier should be placed on the warm side of your insulation to stop warm, moist air from condensing on a cold surface inside your wall.

 In cold climates like Canada, for most of the year the vapour barrier should be on the inside of the insulation.
-In hot climates like the southern U.S. for example, it should be installed on the outside of the insulation, especially where there's air-conditioning involved to prevent condensation and mold.
+In hot climates like the southern U.S. for example, vapor barrier should be installed on the outside of the insulation, especially where there's air-conditioning involved to prevent condensation and mold.

 In both cases, the vapour barrier is tasked with preventing warm, humid air from shedding its moisture as it meets a cool surface, no matter which direction it is travelling.

 The most important thing to realize is that there is no fixed rule regarding vapour barriers.
 Building practices should always be determined by the climate in which you are building.